House Cleaning Answering Service

 Can AI quote house cleaning jobs?

 It can follow approved pricing rules, ask the right scope questions, and explain the quote process.
-Final pricing, unusual homes, specialty surfaces, and exceptions should route to staff.
+Final pricing, unusual homes, specialty surfaces, and exceptions should go to staff.

 Can it book recurring cleaning?

-Yes, when calendar and route rules allow it.
+Yes, when calendar and schedule rules allow it.
 At minimum, it can capture frequency, preferred days, home details, and service expectations so staff can confirm quickly.

 Can it handle pets, access, and lockbox notes?